-To support the charitable health needs of the community through enhanced philanthropy and community collaboration.
+To positively influence a healthier community through enhanced philanthropy and collaboration.

 Board of Directors & Staff